-Council Approves the Corporate Plan Approves the Constitution Approves the policy and budgetary framework Executive Board The main decision-making body of the Council Comprises ten members who have responsibility for particular portfolios Business Efficiency Board Designated as the Council's Audit Committee Provides assurance to the Council on the effectiveness of its governance arrangements, risk management framework, procurement strategy and internal control environment.
+Council Approves the Corporate Plan Approves the Constitution Approves the policy and budgetary framework Executive Board The main decision-making body of the Council Comprises ten members who have responsibility for particular portfolios Audit and Governance Board Designated as the Council's Audit Committee (formerly the Business Efficiency Board) Provides assurance to the Council on the effectiveness of its governance arrangements, risk management framework, procurement strategy and internal control environment.
 Standards Committee Promotes high standards of member conduct Assists members and co-opted members to observe the Council's Member Code of Conduct Policy & Performance Boards There are six Policy & Performance Boards aligned to the Council's six Corporate Plan priorities They hold the Executive to account, scrutinise performance and develop policy proposals for consideration by the Executive Management Team Implements the policy and budgetary framework set by the Council and provides advice to the Executive Board and the Council on the development of future policy and budgetary issues A wider management group has been meeting since March to manage the Council's response to the Covid-19.
-Internal Audit Provides assurance over the Council's governance, risk management and control framework Delivers an annual programme of audits Makes recommendations for improvements in the management of risk and value for money
+Internal Audit Provides assurance over the Council's governance, risk management and control framework Delivers an annual programme of audits Makes recommendations for improvements in the management of risk and value for money Managers Responsible for maintaining and developing the Council's governance and control framework Contribute to the effective corporate management and governance of the Council